-Each of these alert postures may be applied to the individual Groups; for instance, the ASRC may be on callout in that an Overhead Team has been dispatched from one ASRC Group, but all the other Groups are merely on notification because the mission is an evidence search for which no other ASRC asssistance is likely to be needed.
+but we don't but we der the Each of these alert postures may be applied to the individual Groups; for instance, it, we use the ASRC may be on callout in that are and it. the ASRC may be on callout in that an Overhead Team has been dispatched from one ASRC Group, but all the other Groups are merely on notification because the mission is an evidence search for which no other ASRC assistance is likely to be needed.